developer-friendly/blog/docs/blog/posts/2024/0021-deploy-js-to-aws-lambda.md

 handler of our [AWS Lambda] Function as `index.handler`.

-The main idea in this code is to have something ready that will respond with 200 on any request, regardless of the method or path.
+The main idea in this code is to have something ready that will respond with `HTTP OK 200` on any request, regardless of the method or path.
 We'll extend this later when setting up the CI/CD pipeline.

 ## Infrastructure as Code with OpenTofu